 Consistent with a standard model of parental investment, we expect material investments to be related to the prices of relevant goods.
-Specifically, we use the average price of toys and the average price of food items in the municipality of residence.
+Specifically, we use as instruments the average log price of toys and the average log price of food items in the municipality of residence.
 We assume that the variability of prices across communities is unrelated to factors affecting the development of cognition and socio-emotional skills of children.